bentlema/puppet-tutorial-pe/README.md

 ### Minimum Requirements ##

-* You will need the ability to install software on your workstation (Admin / Super-User Privs).
+* You will need the ability to install software on your workstation (Admin / Super-User privileges).
     - Git
     - VirtualBox
     - Vagrant or Docker

 * Disk space:
     - 2GB of free disk space to acomodate software and VM/Container images

 * Memory:
     - 8GB of RAM if using Docker Containers
     - 12GB of RAM if using VirtualBox VMs

 * Note: You will use either Vagrant to spin up VM's or Docker to spin up Containers
     - We will not use both, so choose one, and you're good to go
     - Although Vagrant is capable of spinning up Docker containers, we will